 Aggregators often provide users with a more detailed information than the company on its own website.

-In what cases can a single website advance catalogs in search results?
+In what cases can a single website advance aggregators in search results?

 - Specific niche.
 For example, tanker construction, equipment for nuclear power stations, software for state digital transformation.
-This happens because specific projects better understand the needs of customers, more competently elaborate the structure of the site.
+This happens because such specific projects better understand the needs of customers, and elaborate the structure of the site in a more competent way.
 They have landing pages for various specialized interest groups.

 - Strong brand.
-If the company is recognizable, search traffic may not exceed 20-30% of the total traffic to the site, while half of this traffic will be branded, such as “Buy% product% in% store name%“.
+If the company is recognizable, search traffic may not exceed 20-30% of the total traffic to the websitesite, while half of this traffic will be branded, such as “Buy product X in store name Y“.

 In addition, more than 90% of the content on aggregators is a so called UGC content – created by users.
 Usually, the quality of such content is not always satisfying: Spelling mistakes, low-quality photos, bad description, not enough expertness.

 As a summary we would like to mention a possibility to create your own aggregator as a source of lead generation for your business.
 If there is strong competition in a city or region and there are many companies that provide the same service, customers will compare them.
 And the rating or catalog of such companies will collect a “warm” audience.
 In case there is no such rating in a given niche, its high time to create it.

 And surely place your company, product or services in it.

 Do you think there is a chance to increase the flow of leads for business if you are the owner of a rating of companies in your region?
 In case you have an idea of creation an aggregator, marketplace or any other software, address o Code Inspiration and we’ll discuss how we can contribute.